Blog article

 An agent role is really a workflow control role

 Hiring an agent builder should not begin with the question "Can this person build an autonomous agent?"
-A better question is "Can this person design a workflow where AI takes useful actions without losing control of the business process?"
+That question pushes the search toward demos.
+The better question is whether this person can design a workflow where AI takes useful actions without the business losing control of the process.

-Agents are valuable when a task requires several steps: gather context, choose a tool, inspect the result, decide the next action, ask for missing information, and hand work back to a person or system.
-They are risky when the company treats autonomy as the goal.
+Agents are useful when a task has several moves: gather context, choose a tool, inspect the result, decide whether to continue, ask for missing information, and hand work back to a person or system.
+They become risky when autonomy becomes the goal by itself.
 The business does not need an impressive loop.
-It needs a workflow that completes bounded work with clear permissions, auditability, and fallback behavior.
+It needs bounded work, clear permissions, visible action history, and a clean way to stop.

 A strong agent builder thinks in states, tools, and stopping conditions.
-They ask what the agent is allowed to do, what it is forbidden to do, what it should do when context is missing, and which actions need human approval.
-They know that an agent that can call tools is closer to an operational system than a chat feature.
-If it sends emails, updates records, creates tickets, changes data, or triggers payments, the design must include review and recovery.
+They ask what the agent may do, what it must never do, what happens when context is missing, and which actions need human approval.
+They know that an agent with tools is closer to an operational system than a chat feature.
+If it sends emails, updates CRM fields, creates tickets, changes data, or triggers payments, the role is no longer only about prompts.

 Before opening the role, choose a specific workflow.
-Lead research, support ticket routing, recruiting coordination, invoice follow-up, document intake, sales account preparation, data cleanup, and internal reporting can all be agent candidates.
+Lead research, support ticket routing, recruiting coordination, invoice follow-up, document intake, sales account preparation, data cleanup, and internal reporting can all be reasonable candidates.
 "Build agents for the company" is not a role.
-"Build an internal agent that reviews inbound support tickets, enriches them with account data, drafts a response, and routes uncertain cases to the right queue" is a role.
+"Build an internal agent that reviews inbound support tickets, enriches them with account data, drafts a response, and routes uncertain cases to the right queue" gives candidates something real to reason about.

 Decide how much autonomy the first version deserves

-Use the autonomy level as a hiring signal, not just a product decision.
+Use autonomy as a hiring signal.
 A candidate who can explain why the first version should only suggest, draft, or execute one low-risk action is usually more useful than a candidate who treats full autonomy as the starting point.
+The same is true in the other direction: someone who never wants the system to take action may be too cautious for an agent role.
+The best agent builders can describe what autonomy has to earn before it expands.

 Evaluate tool design, not just prompt skill